 Over the Halloween and Firework period we took part in Operation Autumn Nights where we were out and about on patrol on Halloween meeting and engaging with the children ensuring that there was no anti social behaviour (ASB) on the ward.
 As a result of this activity there was only one ASB related call in Chessington North which was after the team had gone off duty.
 Part of the engagement strategy was offering sweets to the children these were donated by local businesses in Chessington which made this possible.

 If anybody would like more information on crime figures/types please get in touch You can find Chessington North and Hook Police on facebook.
 Chessington Souths page is coming soon.
 Chessington North and Hook have a new phone number 07342 713970

 Ashton Davis Electrical Shop, Ace of Spades - Following the closure of this store which we were sorry to hear.
 It was pointed out by one of our members that A3 Appliances have slightly better appointed premises.
 They are along the south side of the A3 between Tolworth and New Malden, Tolworth Rise South.
 Their premises are small but they're still part of the Euronics group and with white goods needing to be truck-delivered, he has found 'A3' to be very helpful and obliging in organising such a delivery to home.
 Webpage: http://www.euronics.co.uk/retailer/a3-appliances-ltd-19150

 Dates for your Diary

 The next Chessington District Residents Association Meeting.
-Our next meeting will be held on Tuesday the 3rd of October 2017 at 8pm at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.
+Our next meeting will be held on Tuesday the 2nd of January at 8pm at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.